Skip to main content

 Light Client Attack

 In the first part of the feature, we introduce a new endpoint: HandleConsumerMisbehaviour(ctx sdk.Context, misbehaviour ibctmtypes.Misbehaviour).
 The main idea is to leverage the current IBC misbehaviour handling and update it to solely jail and slash the validators that performed a light client attack.
-Note that in this context, we assume that chains connected via a light client share the same validator set, as is the case with Replicated Security.
+Note that in this context, we assume that chains connected via a light client share a subset of the validator set of the provider.

 This endpoint reuses the IBC client libraries to verify that the misbehaviour headers would have fooled the light client.
 Additionally, it’s crucial that the endpoint logic results in the slashing and jailing of validators under the same conditions as a light client agent detector.
 Therefore, the endpoint ensures that the two conditions are met: the headers in the misbehaviour message have the same block height, and the light client isn’t expired.